Search for a tool

 What is multiplication?
 (Definition)

-Multiplication is a fundamental mathematical operation defined as the repetition of addition.
+Multiplication is a fundamental mathematical operation that combines two numbers with a third, called the product.

 What is the problem with multiplying very large numbers?